1st Year

 Keep your baby from overheating.
 Never cover your baby’s head with a blanket.
 Keep your baby at a temperature that feels comfortable to you, about 68 to 72 degrees F.

 Do not overdress your baby.
-Watch for signs that he is too warm: sweating, damp hair, flushed cheeks, heat rash, or rapid breathing.
+Watch for signs that they are too warm: sweating, damp hair, flushed cheeks, heat rash, or rapid breathing.

 Check the batteries in your smoke alarm.
 A good time to do this is when the time changes to daylight-saving time.